404 Pages: Best Practices for Creating Custom Error Pages

 What is a 404 page?

-There are many different error codes but the ‘404 not found’ is what we’ll discuss in this article.
-A user may end up a 404 page for several reasons, including:
+There are many different error codes.
+The ‘404 not found’ is what we’ll discuss in this article.
+A user may end up a This page for several reasons, including:

 - The server is down.